Digital receipts and expense tracking for MTD compliance

 Avoid common mistakes

 - Keeping receipts only on your phone camera roll is not MTD-compliant.
+You need to transfer them into a digital format within your accounting software.

 Bank feeds as digital records